connecting

 The Portuguese, blown off course, first arrived in 1505, the Dutch in 1640 and the British in 1796.

 Secured within the old fort walls built by the Dutch, the town was miraculously spared damage from the 2004 tsunami.
-The ambience of the town appears very sleepy today but inside these walls are fascinating stories of this living multi-cultural community.
+Inside these walls are fascinating stories.

-Read: Around The Fort in 80 Lives: great stories compiled by Juliet Coombe.
+Read: Around The Fort in 80 Lives: compiled by Juliet Coombe.

 Galle Literary Festival: https://galleliteraryfestival.com/

-Apa Villas – a beautiful haven and short drive from Galle Fort:
+Apa Villas – a beautiful haven- 20 minute drive from Galle Fort:

-Apa Villa Illuketia – a former plantation estate with 5-6 guest accomodations is a magical place for a group of friends or family with the most wonderful food of Sri Lanka.
+Apa Villa Illuketia – a former plantation estate with 5-6 guest accomodations is a magical place for a group of friends or family and where the staff cook up delightful new curries each day.

 https://www.apavilla-illuketia.com/